 For a full list of which IDP you’ll need for your travels, head to the Department of Transport’s website.

-In addition to an IDP, drivers heading to Europe with their car will also need a European Green Card.
+In addition to an IDP, drivers heading to Europe with their car will also need a European Green Card after 31st December 2020.

 These will replace the European Certificates of Insurance that previously allowed UK drivers to travel under their existing policy.

-The same can’t be said if you live on the other side of the border, because no reciprocal deal has been made as yet, meaning those living in Northern Ireland will need to have a valid Green Card every time they travel into the ROI.
+The UK has confirmed that drivers commuting across the ROI border into Northern Ireland will not require a Green Card, however no reciprocal deal has yet been made, meaning those living in Northern Ireland will need a valid Green Card every time they travel south of the border.

 Fortunately, it’s not difficult to apply for a Green Card and it shouldn’t cost you anything.
 You just need to get in touch with your car insurance provider.

-If you want to find out more about Green Cards, you’re in luck as we’ve pulled together the Green Card: Ultimate Guide, so check it out.
+If you want to find out more about Green Cards, we’ve pulled together the Green Card: Ultimate Guide to answer any queries you might have.

 Hundreds of towns and cities across Europe have established ‘Low Emission Zones’ which prevent the most polluting vehicles from entering certain areas.

-Drivers are required to buy emissions stickers from local outlets before entering these areas, which can cost up to £10 each, so it’s best to check which ones you need before you start your journey.
+Drivers have to buy emissions stickers from local outlets before entering these areas, which can cost up to £10 each, so it’s best to check which ones you need before your journey.

 Many countries, including France, Austria, Belgium, Denmark, Germany and Spain all have their own unique sticker system, so it’s worth taking a look at the Green-Zones website well before driving in any of these countries.

-It’s possible that this exemption could cease for British-registered classic cars after Brexit.
-If that’s the case, the only option for you is to plan a journey that avoids the LEZ areas.
+It’s possible this exemption could cease for UK-registered classic cars after the Brexit transition period.
+If that’s the case, you will have to avoid LEZ areas.

-The Irish Road Safety Authority (RSA) has said that UK licences held by those resident in the ROI will “not be recognised” after a no-deal Brexit.
+The Irish Road Safety Authority (RSA) says UK licences held by those living in the ROI will “not be recognised” after Brexit.

-Advice issued by the Republic’s driving licence authority is for motorists to exchange their permits ahead of the UK’s exit from the EU.
+Advice issued by the Republic’s driving licence authority is for motorists to exchange their permits ahead of the transition period end on 31 December 2020.

-However, drivers from Northern Ireland who drive in the ROI won’t be impacted.
+Drivers from Northern Ireland who drive in the ROI won’t be affected.

-Currently, if your insurer isn’t obligated to provide this service, the Motor Insurers’ Bureau (MIB) would step in.
+Currently, if your insurer isn’t obligated to provide this service, the Motor Insurers’ Bureau (MIB) steps in.
+But after the transition period, you could be forced to deal with a foreign-language insurance company.

 However, if you replace your car’s Euro plate with a number plate that features the GB sign without the EU flag, you won’t be required to use a GB sticker.